king-world/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe Changing hello file permission again Changing hello file permission to match Olleh file permission 11-directories_permissions execute permission to all subdirectories of the current directory excluding files
+9-John_Doe Changing hello file permission again Changing hello file permission to match Olleh file permission 11-directories_permissions execute permission to all subdirectories of the current directory excluding files 12-directory_permissions creates a directory and set permission in a single line of command